Updated September 16, 2023

-Change the radio button to face and click on “E” to extrude using a mouse courser we can place the newly excluded face as its desired geometry location.
+Change the radio button to face and click on “E” to extrude; using a mouse courser we can place the newly excluded face as its desired geometry location.

-By extruding the face the connected edges will also create faces to be connected from all sides with the extruding geometry as shown in the image.
+By extruding the face, the connected edges will also create faces to be connected from all sides with the extruding geometry, as shown in the image.
 The surrounding 4 faces on each side ( left, right, top and bottom) will be created along with the extrude of the new face.

 Step 5: Both vertices and edge extrude together

-In vertices, mode holds the alt key to select edge and its connecting vertices on both sides to extrude all at once. by this selection, we can extrude 2 vertices and 1 edge connecting them and position them as required.
+In vertices, mode holds the alt key to select an edge and its connecting vertices on both sides to extrude all at once. by this selection, we can extrude 2 vertices and 1 edge connecting them and position them as required.

-Above we have selected the respective edge and vertices.
+Above, we have selected the respective edge and vertices.
 Click on “E” to exclude and move them to the location using a mouse courser as shown in the below image.

 Step 6: Extruding Individually